airladon/FigureOne/docs/tutorials/02 - Collections/README.md

 However, the children of the collection are not returned.

 Any figure elements that need to be accessed after creation should be given a name (and all their hierarchical parents should also have a name).
-That way they can be retrieved using the `get`, `getElement` or `getElements` methods in figure or a collection.
+That way they can be retrieved using the `get` method in figure or a collection.

 For example, we could rewrite the above examples as: